reearth/quickjs-emscripten-sync/README.md

 This library wraps [quickjs-emscripten](https://github.com/justjake/quickjs-emscripten) and provides a way to sync object state between the browser and sandboxed QuickJS.

-- Exchange and sync values between browser and QuickJS seamlessly
+- Exchange and sync values between the browser (host) and QuickJS seamlessly
   - Primitives (number, boolean, string, symbol)
   - Arrays
   - Functions